 It also comes with the 48V Phantom Power button to turn it on and off, in addition to the Direct Monitoring button.

 The idea behind Phantom Power is to send power to some microphones that need it.
-It’s used to either drive active circuitry or to activate the plates within a condenser microphone.
+It’s used to either drive active circuitry or to activate the plates within a condenser microphone (my personal favorite right now is the AT2021 from Amazon).

 In other words, some microphones need phantom power – an alternative source of power – and therefore, this audio interface provides that.